pritesh899/Online-Shopping-Applications/README.md

 Implemented software design patterns such as Abstract Factory, Command, Front Controller, Role Based Access Control, Authorization,Proxy, Reflection.
 Use of MySQL for Database related tasks.
 Used Agile Methodologies through out in the project.
+Have documented the work done under the name report1/2/...